Air Hoists / Pneumatic Hoist

 Air hoists or pneumatic hoists use pneumatic air systems to operate instead of electrical power.
 Pneumatics is a branch of engineering which uses compressed air.
-An air compressor unit sucks in atmospheric air and usually removes the naturally occurring moisture from it; the dry air is then pushed through pipes to power the air chain hoist.
+So an air compressor unit sucks in atmospheric air and usually removes the naturally occurring moisture from it.
+Consequently the dry air is then pushed through pipes to power the air chain hoist.

 Where can Air Hoists be used